Hoffee-Toffee/Troll-Toll-Calculator/README.md

 As a non-registered troll toll operator:
 * I want to view a list of bridges in Auckland and their stats
 * I want to see an average estimate of how much toll a bridge-troll can be collect for each bridge using any sources to collect or estimate this data.
-* I want to use the bridge stats provided to influence the toll estimates

 As a registered troll toll operator user:
 * I want to be able to log in to my account set up using auth